Neural Diffusion Processes: Experimental Evaluation

-\paragraph{Higher-dimensional BO} In this experiment we highlight that NDPs can be used in problems with $D \ge 3$.
-We tackle 3D and 6D minimisation problems, given in \cref{sec:app:high-dim-bo}, using discrete Thompson sampling BO \parencite{shahriari2015taking,dutordoir2017deep,vakili2020scalable}.
-In this setting, the probabilistic model is used as surrogate of an expensive black-box objective.
-At each iteration the surrogate is evaluated at 128 random locations in the input domain and the input corresponding to the minimum value is selected as the next query point.
-The objective is evaluated at this location and added to the context dataset. \Cref{fig:hartmann} shows the regret (distance from the true minimum) for different models.
-We observe that the NDP almost matches the performance of GPR, which is the gold standard model on this type of task.
-The important difference between GPR and the NDP is that the NDP requires \emph{no training} during the BO loop, whereas GPR is retrained at every step.
+We now tackle four black-box optimisation problems in dimensions three to six.
+The probabilistic models are part of a Bayesian optimisation (BO) loop in which they are used as a surrogate of the expensive black-box objectives.
+At each iteration, the surrogate is evaluated at 128 random locations in the input domain, and the input corresponding to the minimum value is selected as the next query point.
+The objective is evaluated at this location and added to the context dataset (akin to Thompson sampling BO \citep{shahriari2015taking}). \Cref{fig:hartmann} shows the regret (distance from the true minimum) for the different models.
+We observe that the NDP almost matches the performance of GPR, which is the gold standard model for this type of task.
+NDPs also outperform the NPs and random search strategies.
+The important difference between GPR and the NDP is that the NDP requires \emph{no training} during the BO loop, whereas the GPR is retrained at every step.